JuliaDataScience/JuliaDataScience/contents/data_vis.md

 ### Themes {#sec:themes}

 There are several ways to affect the general appearance of your plots.
-Either, you could use a [predefined theme](http://makie.juliaplots.org/stable/predefined_themes.html) or your own.
+Either, you could use a [predefined theme](http://makie.juliaplots.org/stable/predefined_themes.html) or your own custom theme.
 For example, to use the predefined dark theme via `with_theme(your_plot_function, theme_dark())`.
 Or, build your own with `Theme(kwargs)` or even update the one that is active with `update_theme!(kwargs)`.

 You can also do `set_theme!(theme; kwargs...)` to change the current default theme to `theme` and override or add attributes given by `kwargs`.
-If you do this and want to reset all previous setting just do `set_theme!()`.
+If you do this and want to reset all previous setting just do `set_theme!()` with no arguments.
 See it in action in the following examples: